coleifer/peewee/docs/peewee/models.rst

    Refer to the :ref:`relationships` document for an in-depth discussion of foreign keys, joins and relationships between models.

-In peewee, accessing the value of a :py:class:`ForeignKeyField` will return the entire related object, e.g.:
+In peewee, accessing the value of a :class:`ForeignKeyField` will return the entire related object, e.g.:

 .. code-block:: python